Humanities

 Rebecca - Teacher

-Edendale Community Environment Farm Excursion
+Edendale Community Environment Farm excursion

 As part of their Unit 4 Sociology studies, students visited Edendale Community Environment Farm to explore the concept of community in a real-world setting.
 During the excursion, students heard from a staff member about their personal experiences of community and the important role Edendale plays in bringing people together through shared interests, education, sustainability, and volunteering.